Wild, Blues return to Xcel Energy Center for Game 5 tied 2-2

 About the Blues:

-The Blues defense still isn't at full strength, but they could get Nick Leddy and Robert Bortuzzo back in action.
+The Blues defense still isn't at full strength, but coach Craig Berube said Nick Leddy and Robert Bortuzzo are "probably good to go."
 They both skated on Tuesday morning after Leddy missed the previous three games and Bortuzzo the last two; both were out with upper-body injuries.
-Still, St. Louis could skate seven defensemen and 11 forwards like the team did for Game 4.
-Scott Perunovich would likely be the seventh defenseman.
+Still, St. Louis is expected to skate seven defensemen and 11 forwards like the team did for Game 4.
+That would keep Scott Perunovich in the lineup for a second straight game.